puppetlabs/packaging/README.md

 * **pl:ips**

-    Invoke package:ips, but do so after pl:fetch and pl:load_extras, which load signing/certificate information.
+    Invoke package:ips (but after pl:fetch, which will load signing/certificate information).
 The resulting packages are signed.
 IPS packages are staged in `./pkg/ips/pkgs`

 * **pl:jenkins:deb**